-Waxing honeybee frames is an art easily accomplished even by a child.
+Waxing honeybee frames is an art easily accomplished even by a child; but practice makes perfect.

 There are a variety of techniques.
 For thirty years I used the top bar method, where a strip of wood is used to lock the wax in place.
 It works, but it has some disadvantages:

-Finally, after many years of trial and error, I have settled for something much simpler, quicker and more efficient.
-Candlewax.
-If you're a purist, use a beeswax candle, but the bees don't mind very small amounts of the synthetic stuff, and it's only a few drops, once off.
+Finally, after many years of trial and error, I have settled for something much simpler, quicker and more efficient; candlewax.
+If you're a purist, use a beeswax taper, but the they do not seem to mind very small amounts of the synthetic stuff, and it is only a few drops, once off.

-You may need to trim off some of the wax, if it's slightly too
+You may need to trim off some of the wax, if it is slightly too

-Wax the honeybeen frames quickly, but carefully; thread the wax between the four wires so that the wax foundation sheet is held firmly in place.
+Wax the honeybee frames quickly, but carefully; thread the wax between the four wires so that the wax foundation sheet is held firmly in place.

-Cut a piece of chipboard to fit snugly within the boundaries of the frame.
-Lay the frame, with wax intact on the board, and imbed the wire into the wax, using a roller, pressing on the chipboard for a backing board.
+Step 2 is to cut a piece of chipboard to fit snugly within the boundaries of the frame.
+Lay it, with wax intact on the board, and embed the wire into the sheet, using a roller, pressing on the backing plank.

-Drip hot wax onto both side of the waxsheet where it it meets the topbar.
-There may be a slot, or a wedge-shaped piece for the locking bar (which I discard), or no slot at all.
+Step 4 is to drip hot wax onto both sides of the sheet where it it meets the topbar.
+There may be a slot, or a wedge-shaped piece for the locking it (which I discard), or none at all.

 Let the wax dry, and make sure everything is firm and tight.
-I think it works much better than the locking bar and just imbedding the wire into the wax.
+I think it works much better than the locking bar and only embedding the wire into the wax.

 Then you'll be ready for the swarming bees ...